-SYMPTOMS OF EXPOSURE BY ROUTE OF EXPOSURE: The health hazard

-information provided below is pertinent to medical employees handling this HAZARDOUS MATERIAL IDENTIFICATION SYSTEM product in an occupational setting.
-This product is designed for application on the skin.
-The following paragraphs describe the symptoms of exposure by route HEALTH HAZARD 1 (BLUE) Inhalation: Although unlikely, due to form of product, inhalation of mist or sprays may FLAMMABILITY HAZARD (RED) 0 mildly irritate the mucous membranes and upper respiratory tract.
-Symptoms are generally alleviated upon breathing fresh air PHYSICAL HAZARD (YELLOW) 0 Contact with Skin or Eyes: Skin contact may cause mild irritation, which is alleviated upon rinsing with soap and water.
-Eye contact may cause irritation, stinging, redness, Skin Absorption: Components of this product are not known to be absorbed via intact PROTECTIVE EQUIPMENT Ingestion: Ingestion is not a significant route of occupational exposure.
-Acute ingestion of large quantities of this product or chronic ingestion caused by poor hygiene EYES RESPIRATORY HANDS BODY practices may cause adverse symptoms.
+generally alleviated upon breathing fresh air Contact with Skin or Eyes: Skin contact may cause mild irritation, which is alleviated upon rinsing with soap and water.
+Eye contact may cause irritation, stinging, redness, and tearing.

+Skin Absorption: Components of this product are not known to be absorbed via intact skin

+Ingestion: Ingestion is not a significant route of occupational exposure.
+Acute ingestion of large quantities of this product or chronic ingestion caused by poor hygiene practices may cause adverse symptoms.
 Symptoms of ingestion exposure may include stomach upset, vomiting, and diarrhea.

-3 SEE SECTION 8 SEE SECTION Injection: Though not anticipated to be a significant route of exposure for this product, injection (via punctures or lacerations by contaminated objects) may cause redness at the site of injection.
-Symptoms may include those described for "Other Potential For Routine Industrial Use and Handling Applications
+Injection: Though not anticipated to be a significant route of exposure for this product, injection (via punctures or lacerations by contaminated objects) may cause redness at the site of injection.
+Symptoms may include those described for "Other Potential Health Effects".